 - Neither a Disqus account nor profile will be created using your credentials.
-This also means all benefits of having a registered account, such as being able to customize your avatar, settings, display name, and website address, are not included when commenting as a guest.
+This also means all benefits of having a registered account, such as being able to customize your profile, change settings, edit/delete your comments, are not included when commenting as a guest.

 - Commenting as a guest also means you will not be subscribed to email notifications of new comments, including replies to your comments.

 Is guest commenting the same as anonymous commenting?

 No. Guest commenting is the ability to comment without registration.
 You may do so anonymously, with a pseudonym, or with your real identity.

 Anonymous or pseudonymous commenting with registration remains available as always.